jesababon/express-crud-hp/readme.md

 Update your `/students` page so that each students name has next to it another link to their affiliated house. ***HINT*** Look at the routes to access each house.
 Do they match up with the student's house_id?

-# THIS IS A GOOD PLACE TO BE AT THE END OF WEDNESDAY

-There are topics in the next parts that will be covered Thursday.
-Feel free to try some of them out early if you wish!

 ### Part 6 - Expecto Patronum - Creation

 `HINT` - You may need the `body-parser` package.

-Create a new view in the `views/students` directory called `new.html`.
+Create a new view in the `views/students` directory called `new.ejs`.
 In this view create a form tag that sends a POST request to `/students`.
 This form must ask for a first name, last name, image url, and a dropdown list of available houses.
 You'll have to query the database for each house.

 In your `students` controller create a new `get` route to `/new` that renders the view you just created, along with a list of all the houses. **HINT**: you may need to access your `houses` model!

 Drop downs are done with the `<select>` tag, and can be populated with `<option>` tags.
 You will iterate over the houses from your query inside the select tag to create them.
-An example option tag output for this form is shown below:

-`<option value="{{ id }}">{{ name }}</option>`

 Create a new `post` route in your `students` controller.
 When a post request is sent to `/students`, it should take the values from the form and save them to the `hogwarts_crud` table.